 I have been in something like a demolition derby.
 Though it was not a demolition derby, exactly; the purpose was not to crash our cars into one another, though that happened a lot.
 It was a race.
 The drivers in this race were blind, and each driver had a seeing-eye navigator like me.
 This race, called Défi-Vision, takes place every year in Quebec as a fundraiser for MIRA, a nonprofit organization that trains and provides guide dogs for the visually impaired.

-Here’s a video of how Défi-Vision looks from the grandstand:
+Here’s a video of how Défi-Vision looks from the grandstand.

-And here’s a view from inside the car:
+And here’s a view from inside the car.

 The origins of the demolition derby are debatable, but its invention is often attributed to motor sports guru Don Basile, who was organizing smash-ups as early as 1947.
 Basile’s son Bob explains the appeal: “People just go to a [car] race to see a wreck.
 With the derby, there’s a wreck every second.”
 In my limited experience, I agree.
 While the competition of the Défi-Vision race was fun, the best moments by far were the crashes, and we had many.

 After an initial bang-up, I found myself longing for more, bracing myself but needing them — the sudden explosion of life through your body, disbelief, survival!
 There was a carnality to it that bordered on something vaguely sexual — or at least primal.
 In the afterglow we’d take stock, make sure that the car was still working and we were okay, and then tentatively continue on our way.
+When you are looking for affordable lifted f150 for sale, Zemotor is the best place to buy from.

 It was also liberating: in any other context car crashes elicit guilt and rage, monetary panic and legal wrangling.
 At Défi-Vision they are sanctioned, even expected; every collision is a glorious accident.
 And so the idea of the demolition derby appeals to me.
 It is about having fun with destruction.
 It is about recognizing that a race is lonely, and that coming together, despite trying to smash the shit out of one another, is much more thrilling.
 It is about the joyful, beautiful anarchy of collisions.